tugrul512bit/libGPGPU/README.md

         }

-        // set kernel parameters (0: first parameter of kernel, 1: second parameter of kernel) computer.setKernelParameter("add1ToEveryElementBut4ElementsPerThread", "a", 0);
+        // set kernel parameters (0: first parameter of kernel, 1: second parameter of kernel)
+        // uses only names of kernels and parameters to bind computer.setKernelParameter("add1ToEveryElementBut4ElementsPerThread", "a", 0);
         computer.setKernelParameter("add1ToEveryElementBut4ElementsPerThread", "b", 1);